dabearcat/devEd_CSSimageAnima/README.md

 # devFuns
 The completed tutorial created by Dev Ed (on YouTube) using images from pexels.com.
-Here is the [link] (https://www.youtube.com/watch?v=N4yY-rkhkKY&list=PLDyQo7g0_nsUjf046cCHKJ16U1SoXrElZ&index=4) to the tutorial.
+The tutorial can be found at https://www.youtube.com/watch?v=N4yY-rkhkKY&list=PLDyQo7g0_nsUjf046cCHKJ16U1SoXrElZ&index=4.
 Highly recommend!